We are aiming for the Grammos mountain.

 Navigating round mountains means we’ve overshot slightly on our route, so we back-track a little west and then head north towards the huge lake on the border.
 But before we reach Greece’s gigantic Prespes Lake we hit the smaller – but still vast – lake at Kastoria.

 We approach the town round its tray-flat water.
 A rising and falling yelp of houses – all coloured only in white and orange – sitting up, before the mountains beyond.

 And as we enter the town, something strange slowly reveals itself.

-Every other shop is a large windowed store selling fur.
+Every other shop seems to be a large windowed store selling fur.
 Often with signs written in both Greek and Russian, and always with an incongruous picture – here, under the lavishly bright hot sun – of women models clutching fur hoods pulled tight round pouting faces.

 Kastoria got rich years ago on the fur trade and looks now unlike any Greek town I’ve been to.
 Prosperous, clean, tidy.
 A little please with itself.
 A little unwelcoming.

-The old town, higher up, is full of handsome medieval-style, Italian-style villas built by the first to have made their money on the fur trade in the 18th Century.
+The old town, higher up, is full of handsome medieval-style, Italian-esque villas built by the first to have made their money on the fur trade in the 18th Century.
 Attractive as they are, I still don’t seem to be able to get a feeling of any great enjoyment looking at this beauty, in these small squares.
+There seems something soulless here.

 It’s only from high up though that you realise that the great expanse of water you look over in Kastoria is only half of Lake Orestiada.
 Kastoria is just a jetty, a spur, sticking out into Orestiada.
 There are tens more kilometres of lake, thousands more litres of ridged freshwater, hundreds of crouping flamingos, all on the other side.

-As big as Oresitada is though, we’re soon on the move northwards to a lake 10 times larger.
+As big as Oresitada is though, we’re soon on the move northwards to a lake ten times larger.
 Prespes.

 On arriving, we pull into the small village of Microlimni and stop at a quiet taverna on the Prespes lake front.
 It’s satisfyingly tranquil.
 A few people having a quiet late lunch.
 A dog asleep, breathing deepily, under a sedate sun.